 Every level of fitness and mobility is welcome here.
 For wee ones and esteemed elders alike, many of Yosemite’s greatest hits are visible from parking areas and accessible vista points.
 For buffed boomers and cross-trained millennials, there are countless climbs to take it higher.
 Here are some of our favorite walks:

-(Note: The Bridalveil Fall Trail is closed for the 2021 season as improvements are made to the trail)
+(Note: The Bridalveil Fall Trail closed for the 2021-22 seasons as improvements were made to the trail)

 El Capitan with Irises in El Cap Meadow